Console Guide

 - Contact support: support@fugoku.com

-Can't create instance:
+Can't create server:

 - Verify payment method is valid